 This summer marks 10 years since Lahna left us.
 It’s hard to imagine that it’s been so long since I’ve been able to hold her in my arms or kiss her sweet face.
 I think about my firstborn every day.
 Lahna will forever be my baby.
 I hope and pray there is a heaven and that she’s there with loved ones.
 Here on earth, although I still struggle with depression, I am very happy.
 I have a very good life and I am so lucky to have my husband and kids.

 My kids know her name, and they know very well that they have a sister in heaven.
-Somehow both of my kids feel a very deep connection to Lahna and miss her.
+Somehow, although they never met her, both of my kids feel a deep connection to Lahna and miss her.
 Mississippi Man and I have a strong marriage.
 If we were able to survive losing her, we are able to survive anything together.

 I want to help people, so that Lahna’s legacy will be one of helping others.
 She changed people who met her, and she continues to do that when I share her story.
-I’ll respond to all messages about Lahna.
+If this page has helped you or you’d like to talk, please contact me below or on Facebook.
 I urge you to share this story with others you think might appreciate reading it.

 If you missed part one of this series, you can find it here: Lahna and Trisomy 18: When My Baby Died